ClickCease San Francisco Tree Care House Call | Arborist Now - Arborist Now

 Bacteria and viruses thrive in the spring, which encourages decay.

 Not all bacteria are bad for plants and soil.
 In fact, most are beneficial!
-However, there are over 200 types of bacteria that cause diseases in plants.
-Bacteria can spread in several ways, including insects, splashing water, other diseased plants, or tools.
-Once plants are affected, they can be difficult to control.
+However, there are over two hundred types of bacteria that cause diseases in plants.
+Bacteria can spread in several ways, including via insects, splashing water, other diseased plants, or tools.
+Once plants are affected, it can be difficult to control.
 Remove infected plants or parts immediately from the garden.

-Viruses on occasion can be beneficial too, but for the most part, they are bad in the garden.
-They can persist for many years, before becoming a problem.
+Viruses, on occasion, can be beneficial too, but for the most part, they are bad for the garden.
+They can persist for many years before becoming a problem.
 Unlike bacteria and fungi, viruses must physically enter the plant, often through insects.
 Insects feed on infected plants and transmit the viruses to healthy plants when they feed again.
 Unfortunately, once infected, there are no chemical treatments for eliminating a virus.
 All suspected plants should be removed once detected.
-Keep in mind; it is difficult to prevent viruses from affecting your plants despite your best efforts.
+Keep in mind, it is difficult to prevent viruses from affecting your plants despite your best efforts.

 Leaf Spot1

 Fungus is also a very common problem, especially in wet weather.
 Fungi spores are spread by the wind, so any tree is vulnerable.
-Most leaf spot disease is caused by fungi, but some are caused by bacteria.
-Some insects also cause damage that appears like a leaf spot disease.
+Most leaf spot diseases are caused by fungi, but some are caused by bacteria.
+Some insects also cause damage that appears to be a leaf spot disease.
 The chief symptom of a leaf spot disease is spots on foliage.
 The spots will vary in size and color depending on the plant affected and the stage of development.
 Spots are most often brownish, but may be tan or black.

 Anthracnose

 The most common sign of anthracnose is irregularly shaped brown or tan spots on leaves.
 Sometimes leaves can become curled or cupped.
-This disease is usually most prevalent in the lower branches of a tree, but can sometimes travel up a tree’s canopy.
+This disease is usually most prevalent in the lower branches of a tree but can sometimes travel up a tree’s canopy.
 This disease can’t be treated with a fungicide, but it can be relieved with proper pruning and care.
-Like leaf spot, get rid of fallen leaves and minimize overwatering when possible.
+As with leaf spot disease, get rid of fallen leaves and minimize overwatering when possible.

 Applescab

-If you have cedar-apple rust disease in your landscape trees, you’ll notice horns that it seems to appear out of nowhere.
+If you have cedar-apple rust disease in your landscape trees, you’ll notice horns that seem to appear out of nowhere.
 These jelly-like fungi flourish during wetter weather.
-On apple or crab apple trees, the spores are spread via the wind, causing rusty spots on leaves.
-Such infections can cause defoliation early on, low-quality fruit and stunted growth.
-This cycle goes year round.
+On apple or crabapple trees, the spores are spread via the wind, causing rusty spots on leaves.
+Such infections can cause defoliation early on, low-quality fruit, and stunted growth.
+This cycle goes year-round.

-Symptoms of cedar apple rust on juniper appear as brown, perennial galls form on twigs.
+Symptoms of cedar-apple rust on juniper appear as brown, perennial galls forming on twigs.
 After maturing in about two years, the galls swell and repeatedly produce orange, gelatinous horns during rainy spring weather.

 Getting Rid of the Diseases